larryhastings/starvote/README.md

 the same score, that means you like them equally--you don't have a preference between them.

-To figure out who won, you apply the **STAR** method: **S**core, **T**hen **A**utomatic **R**unoff.
+Tabulating the election is easy!
+You apply the **STAR** method:
+**S**core, **T**hen **A**utomatic **R**unoff.

-In the first round, the score round, you add up the scores of all the candidates.
+In the first round, the *Scoring Round,* you add up the scores of all the candidates.
 The top two scoring candidates automatically advance to the second round.

-In the second round, you examine every ballot to see which of the two remaining candidates they preferred.
+In the second round, the *Automatic Runoff Round,* you examine every ballot to see which of the two remaining candidates they preferred.
 If one has a higher score, that ballot prefers that candidate.
 If the ballot scored both candidates the same, they have no preference.
-The candidate that was preferred by more ballots wins the election.
+The candidate preferred by more ballots wins the election.
 It's that simple!

 ## What's so good about STAR Voting?